Consider Using Episodic Fiction Plot Structure

-One powerful way to tell a short story is episodically.
+One powerful way to write a novel is episodically.
 Called episodic fiction, it breaks from the traditional introduction-rising action-climax story structure by presenting an anthology of brief stories or anecdotes usually about a single character, set of characters, or place.
 Two popular examples of episodic fiction (though in novel form), are Thomas Pynchon’s “V” and Henry Fielding’s “The History of Tom Jones.”

 Since the episodes in such fiction do not depend upon cause and effect, transitions and unity of time not as significant as in a traditional five-part plot.
 But as with a traditional story, episodic fiction centers on resolving some issue or conflict; it might be about the main character deciding if she should give up her baby or adoption; it might be how a group of high school friends mature (or don’t mature) following the death of a classmate; it might be about a town faces the rise and fall of its economic fortunes.